lludwig/utm-tracker/README.md

 ## More Questions?
 #### What happens if someone visits a bunch of pages on my website/blog before filling the form?
 It doesn't matter.
 As soon as they land on your website, the script saves the information in a cookie.
-This cookie is valid for 365 days.
+This cookie is valid for 30 days.
 It adds this information to your form from the saved cookie.

-#### What's the session length for?
-It's used to count the number of visits.
-If someone comes to your website after the session has expired, it will be counted as a new visit.